rpa-tomorrow/rpa-tomorrow/docs/automation_module.md

 ### nlp

-This methods job is to run the nlp model on the input and format the output into a usable format using the labels, entity's and tokens the NLP model gives.
+This methods job is to run the nlp model on the input and format the output into a usable format using the labels, entity's and tokens that the NLP model gives.